• Skip to primary navigation

 Sanilac Co.
 Sheriff Posse, Frankenmuth Parade, July 4, 1983.

 Then there was Piper, a beautiful, unusually high-spirited young dark chestnut Morgan gelding who easily spooked.
 We passed the month-long training okay.
 At least I was still in the saddle teeth clenched at the end of each day.
 But he was too jittery around crowds of people, sometimes surprised and frightened by his own shadow.
-He and I were relegated to the grassy back-forty parking field during the two annual county fairs.
+He and I were relegated to the grassy back-forty field to help direct vehicles to open parking spots during the two annual county fairs.

 He also pranced a full half block primarily on his hind legs on a 102 degree 4th of July to the Ooo’s and Ahh’s of the onlookers packed along M-83 that runs through historic Frankenmuth, Michigan, as it descended the steep slope towards the Cass River Bridge during the only parade in which I rode him.
 To his credit, Hyper Piper, as he was better known, was lovely to ride on long, lazy trail days practicing our search and rescue routines in the 4,000 acre Minden City State Game Area and Swamp.